treeman/jonashietala/posts/2020-04-29-minor_site_updates.markdown

 What did `.` do again?
 And the `<$>` and `>=>` have something to do with monads...

-Even though I figured it out after a while, getting stuck on surface level things like this really makes me wonder if it wouldn't be better to just rewrite the site in some other language, or put more effort into actually learning Haskell.
+Even though I figured it out after a while, getting stuck on surface level things like this really makes me wonder if it wouldn't be better to just rewrite the site in some other language.

-Maybe the next time?
-(For the 100th time.)
+Or put more effort into actually learning Haskell.
+Maybe the next time...

 # Highlighting code via Pygments

 The core idea of the Pygments implementation is to reroute all parsing of code elements out to a separate process.
-For speed reasons it's implemented as long running process instead of calling out to the shell all the time.
+For speed reasons it's implemented as a long running process instead of calling out to the shell all the time.

 I didn't come up with the approach, but I did some changes to it.
 One of them was to highlight both code blocks and inline code.
 The core transform function gets called by overriding the pandoc compiler: